 Without Mrs Cencia Scarpariola the Burano lace would be just in the memories of our past.
 First of all, she was a teacher of the lacemakers.
 And also the true manager for the lace revival of during the end of the nineteenth century.
 Hence the Lace-School of Burano, where Mrs Cencia teached, dates back to the 1872.
 Most of all, made thanks to Paolo Fambri that was a deputy of the newborn Kingdom of Italy.
 And also with the patronage of Queen Margherita.
 As well as the passion of the Countess Adriana Marcello.
 As a result, the aim was to revive the Burano lace production in a time of economic crisis for the island.
 In conclusion teaching the young ladies a gainful employment.

 The students start the school at an early age, and there were various classes and levels.
 Most of all, the technical side of the school was to the quality production.
 Hence, rediscovering the ancients points and models, and introducing some variants to embellish the lace.

-Therefore, due for the economic crises, like also the world wars and the unbridled industrialization, the art of lace fails.
+Therefore, due to the economic crises, like also the world wars and the unbridled industrialization, the art of lace fails.
 As a result, the school closes its doors in 1973.